MatthewRalston/kmerdb/README.md

 More on the flip-side of this file.
 Literally.
 And figuratively.
 It's so complex with technology these days.

-Also thank you to patelvivek (github/viensio) for the Github forking ribbon on the kdb website.

 <!--
+Thanks of course to that French girl from the children's series.
 Thanks to my former mentors BC, MR, IN, CR, and my newer bosses PJ and KL.
 Thanks to the Pap lab for the first dataset that I continue to use.
 Thank you to Ryan for the food and stuff.